johannacarolinep/watercolour-school/README.md

 In addition to the primary colour scheme, a few more colours were used to a minor extent:
 - A dark yellow, #ead200, was used for buttons and links styled as buttons on hover
 - rgb(69, 67, 60) was used for a softer shadow effect on hover, and rgb(69, 67, 60) was used for a darker shadow effect on click.
-- Lastly an almost white colour with a slight purple tint, rgba(245, 244, 249, 0.786), was used for the hero section overlay in order to create a semi-transparent.
+- Lastly an almost white colour with a slight purple tint, rgba(245, 244, 249, 0.786), was used for the hero section overlay, in order to make it semi-transparent.
 The slight purple tint also helped to make the yellow link stand out better.

 ### Typography

 ![Colour scheme](documentation/font-poppins.png)

 - Poppins Google Font was used as the main font throughout the website.
-This was chosen for high readbility of the content.
+This was chosen for high readability of the content.

 ![Colour scheme](documentation/font-lifesavers.png)

 - Life Savers Google Font was used for the company logo.
-The intention of choosing Life Savers for this purpose was to attract users attention to the logo, and to communicate the creative nature of the company.
+The intention of choosing Life Savers for this purpose was to attract users' attention to the logo and to communicate the creative nature of the company.

 ### Wireframes